schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 We have chosen to use the cryptographic hash function sha-256 to stock and verify the passwords.

 #### 4.4.2.
-Session
+Connexion to private compute engine

-On a private Compute Engine, after the authentication, a session ID is transfered to the client, he has to send it again with all the messages, in a SESSION\_ID parameter, before the MESSAGE\_TYPE parameter.
-If the session ID is not transfered, or if it is not the good one, the server will stop the connexion, send a BYE, and the client will go back to the compute engine list.
+There is no real "session" in this protocol, when the client tries to connect to a private engine, we hash the password and then we compare to the user\_id/hash in our database.
+If the comparison is correct, the server send the LOGIN\_SUCCESS message and then the functions.
+If the comparison is wrong, the server send a LOGIN\_FAIL message and ask again for the user's credentials.

 ## 5. Examples